Glyphack/Glyphack/content/blog/huec/index.md

 await client.write_gatt_char(POWER_UUID, b"\x00")  # turn off
 ```

-The `client` then can be used to read and write values.
+The `client` can then be used to read and write values.

 ## Color

-There are multiple characteristics that change when you change the light color:
+There are multiple characteristics that update when you change the color the light color:

 - `932c32bd-0003-47a2-835a-a8d455b859dd` changes with brightness
 - `932c32bd-0005-47a2-835a-a8d455b859dd` changes with color (if I do warm white then cool white stays the same)